 The Chinese New Year has been celebrated in China for over 3500 years.
 It was initially a ceremonial day to celebrate the beginning of Spring and a wish for good farming and harvest.

-There are many stories and myths surrounding Chinese New Year, and the most popular was about the mythical beast Nian.
+There are many stories and myths surrounding Chinese New Year, and the most popular is about the mythical beast Nian.
 Nian is believed to have a head like a lion and lived under the sea.
 The beast would come ashore on the last day of the year and eat the livestock, and crops, and terrorize the people.

 It is believed that an old man found out that loud noises and the color red scared away Nian.
 The villagers would then dress up in a costume made of bamboo, paper, and cloth (usually with two people inside of it).
 They would dance around and beat a drum and gongs and set off firecrackers.
 This would scare away Nian.